antischematic/angular-composition-api/packages/core/README.md

 export class Parent extends ViewDef(parent) {}
 ```

 Inject the `ValueToken` from a child context.
-Throws `EmptyValueError` if no value or default
-has been set.
+Throws `EmptyValueError` if no value has been set.

 ```ts
 function child() {